keboola/serverless-demo-app/README.md

 - AWS Lambda understands Node 6.1 only.
 Therefore we use Babel to compile source code during deployment which allows us to write the code in ES6.
 - The source code is bundled by Webpack during deployment.
     - There is `source-map` support for translation of error stack traces to original sources.
-- Apps expect compliance with enclosed ESLint rules based on `airbnb` code style.
 - Enclosed plugin creates another lambda function on the fly which subscribes to CloudWatch logs of other functions and sends them to Papertrail.

+### Code style

+- We expect compliance with enclosed ESLint rules based on `airbnb` code style.
+- The repository should have active code quality checking using [Code Climate](https://codeclimate.com/github/keboola/serverless-demo-app) service.
+Enclosed config utilizes `eslint`, `duplication` and `fixme` engines.

 ### Files structure
 - `src` - source code of the functions
 - `test` - app and functional tests
 - `.babelrc` - definition for Babel compiler
+- `.codeclimate.yml` - definition for Code Climate
 - `.env` - definition of env vars
 - `.eslintrc.json` - ESlint rules
 - `.travis.yml` - definition for Travis CI